kevquirk/journal/README.md

 1. Fork or download the project.
 2. Upload the project to your hosting provider.
-3. Complete the settings in config.php.
+3. Rename `example-config.php` to `config.php` and fill in the details.
 4. Enjoy!

 Even though *Journal* requires SQLite, no configuration is needed.
 If no existing database is detected, then a new one will be automatically created when you publish your first entry.